aventurtyme/finsight-v2/finsight_v2.md

 - Sections are numbered 0–11 for easy reference.
 - Every new feature references the original v1.0 feature it builds on or replaces.
-- The AI assistant context block in Section 9 should be pasted at the start of any new Claude session when resuming work.
+- The AI assistant context block in Section 10 should be pasted at the start of any new Claude session when resuming work.

+**Changelog from v2.1:**
+- Replaced local Docker PostgreSQL with Neon cloud-hosted PostgreSQL
+- Docker removed from the project entirely
+- Historical replay year updated from 2024 to 2025
+- Historical replay automation added via GitHub Actions daily cron (one ticker per day)
+- Skip-if-exists logic added to replay script — re-runs are safe and quota-free
+- `--ticker-index` CLI flag added for workflow-driven execution
+- `.env` simplified — Docker-specific variables removed

 **Changelog from v2.0:**
-- Removed Supabase — replaced with local PostgreSQL
+- Removed Supabase — replaced with local PostgreSQL (now Neon)
 - Removed Alpha Vantage and NewsAPI — replaced with Finnhub for news
 - Removed Render and Vercel hosting — development and demo run locally
 - Updated ticker list and data source strategy for historical replay